microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/cluster_api/capi_azure/apimgmt_arm_template/_index.md

 ## Windows Login & Post Deployment

 * Now that first phase of the automation is completed, it is time to RDP to the client VM.
-If you have not chosen to deploy Azure Bastion in the ARM template, RDP to the VM using it's public Ip.
+If you have not chosen to deploy Azure Bastion in the ARM template, RDP to the VM using it's public IP.

     ![Client VM public IP](./03.png)